 Situated in the main town square, the Museum of Barnstaple is home to a host of interesting exhibits and displays charting the history of the town and surrounding areas.

-You can see selections of fine art from local artists such as Wilfred Avery, archaeology from the palaeolithic times to the 18th century, pottery, geology and minerals and more.
+You can see selections of fine art from local artists such as Wilfred Avery, archaeology from the paleolithic times to the 18th century, pottery, geology and minerals, and more.